 You may think delicate shades like nudes or sheer pinks would do the trick, but as it turns out, because natural hues are close in tone to the shade of your skin, they only allow eyes to skip right over your nails, and highlight your hands’ problem areas (think: veins, wrinkles and uneven tone) instead.
 However, if you’re looking to keep the attention on your nails, not your hands, think the total opposite.

 You May Also Like: Press-On Nails Are Making a Comeback and They Look Better Than Ever

 For a shine that won’t quit, try butter LONDON Patent Shine 10X Nail Lacquer in Smashing! ($18).
-Or for long-lasting pigment that rivals your professional gel manicure, try essie’s two-step Gel Couture color in Sizzling Hot ($11.50) or On the List ($11.50) for a coral vibe on your tips.
+For a punch of color, essie’s Nail Polish in Tangerine Tease ($9) delivers.
+Or for long-lasting pigment that rivals your professional gel manicure, try Olive & June’s lineup of summer-ready nail colors.
+Our clock-reversing favorite: a tie between Orange Wedge and Cherry Crush ($8 each).

 Find a Doctor

 Find a NewBeauty "Top Beauty Doctor" Near you